Calcium deficiency is the cause of many health conditions such as brittle nails, muscle cramps, osteoporosis… even bone fractures.

 2. Unexplained fatigue

 There are many causes of fatigue, but persistent fatigue without a specific cause may be due to low calcium levels.
-Calcium is an essential component of cellular energy production.
-Therefore, a calcium deficiency can cause cells to work harder, leading to sluggishness and low energy.
+Calcium is essential for the production of energy in cells, so a calcium deficiency can cause cells to work harder, leading to sluggishness and low energy.
 People with calcium deficiency often feel more tired, even when they are well-rested.

 3. Difficulty swallowing

 Having difficulty swallowing or feeling a tightness in your throat can indicate a calcium deficiency, especially if it is a persistent problem.
-This happens because low calcium affects muscle contractions, including esophageal spasms.
+This occurs because low calcium affects muscle contractions, including esophageal spasms.

 Dysphagia can disrupt digestion, affecting nutrient absorption, potentially worsening calcium deficiency over time.